fanluo12/LC/Arrays&Hashing/README.md

 In inner for loop, check if non-null element can be add to row set(!rowSet.add(board[r][c]) -> return false), check if non-null element can be add to column set(!rowSet.add(board[c][r]) -> return false) and check if non-null element can be add to sub-box set(!sub-box-set.add(board[R][C]))
 How to get R, C for sub-box?
 Under r and c loop, initialize row = (r/3)*3, col = (r % 3) * 3, then R = row + c / 3, C = col + c % 3

 ## 49. Group Anagrams && 387.
 First Unique Character in a String && 389.
 Find the Difference && ** 395.
-Longest Substring with At Least K Repeating Characters
+Longest Substring with At Least K Repeating Characters ## 242.
+Valid Anagram
 ### 49
 #### Input: strs = ["eat","tea","tan","ate","nat","bat"]
 #### Output: [["bat"],["nat","tan"],["ate","eat","tea"]]